- Web Conferencing

 Eleven percent of undergraduates nationally reported having a disability in 2011-2012, according to the National Center for Education Statistics*.
 At RIT, the Disability Services Office reported over 700 students registered for academic accommodations in the 2015-2016 academic year.
 With the growth of online learning, unique access challenges present themselves to students with disabilities.
 Whereas a face-to-face class may present access challenges related to the physical classroom space, courses delivered either fully or partially online present access challenges related to how content and activities are provided through web-based resources and academic technology.

 Teaching & Learning Services has compiled a number of best practices for faculty on formatting electronic documents and creating or selecting web-based materials for course use.
 This teaching element references expertise from a number of resources provided through RIT's Disability Services Office, the National Technical Institute for the Deaf, and several national centers and institutions leading the way in universal access and design.
-Suggested practices provided in these resources reflect the Section 508 Standards as well as the Web Content Accessibility Guildelines (WCAG).
+Suggested practices provided in these resources reflect the Web Content Accessibility Guildelines (WCAG).
 Ultimately, many of the practices provided in this resource can benefit all students.

 *The National Center for Education.
 11 Jan.
 2015. https://nces.ed.gov/fastfacts/display.asp?id=60